learn-co-students/react-presentation-components-lab-re-coded_sanaa_web001/README.md

 * "If they have capicola, I want that, but if they don't have it, I want ham with mustard, but only if that mustard is spicy."
 * "PB&amp;J! #simplelife #yolo"
-* "Whatever the vegan options is, unless it's soy-patty.
+* "I'll have whatever the vegan options is, unless it's soy-patty.
 In that case, nothing.
 I'm a vegan, but that stuff is _awful_."

 The same is true for complex applications, especially front end applications.
 If the user is logged in but hasn't selected a checkbox yet then we should